Skip to navigation Skip to content

 • identity documents

 When LIC holders notify changes to their income and assets, promote the online service.
 The Manage Income and Assets service can be accessed via Centrelink online account or Express Plus Centrelink mobile app.
-This service also advises if they need to provide supporting documents.
+This service will advise if they need to provide supporting documents.

 CSHC holders are only able to view and update annuities, income streams and superannuation pensions via online services.
-To update any other income the verification documents need to be provided for a Service Officer to make the necessary changes.
+These customers must provide verification of any other income changes for a Service Officer to make the changes.
 See Lodgement of the Notice of Assessment (NOA) and other evidence of income for Commonwealth Seniors Health Card (CSHC).

 Adjusted Taxable Income (ATI)